Biden tries to reassure allies of continued US support for Ukraine after Congress drops aid request

 Duda said Biden assured the leaders that support for Ukraine in the U.S. Congress is much broader than media reports suggest.
 He said Biden called on the participants to continue their support for Ukraine and that everyone assured him that they would.

-"All of us, leaders, we are determined to continue supporting Ukraine,” said Duda, whose country shares a border with Ukraine.

-NATO Secretary-General Jens Stoltenberg said on social media that it was a “Good call with #NATO leaders hosted by @POTUS,” using the acronym for president of the United States.
-“As Russia continues its brutal war we are all committed to supporting #Ukraine for as long as it takes,” Stoltenberg pledged.
+Kirby added that the other leaders weren't concerned about whether U.S. would stop backing Ukraine: “They understand what's going up on Capitol Hill,” he said.

-Others joining Biden and Secretary of State Antony Blinken on the call were the leaders of Canada, Germany, Italy, Japan, Romania, Britain, the European Commission and the European Council.
+Others on the call included the leaders of Canada, Germany, Italy, Japan, Romania, Britain, the European Commission and the European Council.
 France’s foreign minister also participated, the White House said.
 French President Emmanuel Macron was not available due to scheduling issues, according to a U.S. administration official.

-Officials from the United Kingdom and Italy both said its leaders stressed their continued support for Ukraine as it battles Russia’s invasion, which is now nearing 20 months long.
+The group also discussed how to provide Ukraine with the weapons support and strengthen its air defenses, as well as shoring up its energy infrastructure as the nation girds for a cold winter.
+The leaders also strategized on how to marshal private donations to aid Ukraine's economic recovery, according to a White House readout of the call.

-"Everyone was saying that this is the next step that will be necessary and for which preparations should begin now,” he said.
+"Everyone was saying that this is the next step that will be necessary and for which preparations should begin now,” Duda said of the leaders' discussion on helping to rebuild Ukraine.

-Biden had sought in public comments on Sunday, hours after he signed a bill to fund U.S. government operations through mid-November, to reassure allies of continued U.S. financial support for Ukraine's effort to counter Russia's military aggression.
-But he warned that time was running out and urged Congress to negotiate a new aid package quickly.

-“We cannot under any circumstances allow America’s support for Ukraine to be interrupted,” Biden said at the White House after Congress averted a government shutdown by passing a short-term funding bill late Saturday that stripped out assistance for Ukraine.
+As the White House made its case for continued aid to Ukraine, lawmakers and military veterans rallied outside the U.S. Capitol to make their own call to keep up the funding.
+Many argued stopping U.S. support to Ukraine would embolden Russia and other rivals to invade other democratic allies after Ukraine, and draw U.S. forces into direct conflict.

+Retired Brig.
+Gen. Mark Arnold, a veteran of the special forces, told the crowd that “the world is watching this debate about abandoning Ukraine.”

 The exclusion of money for Ukraine came little more than a week after lawmakers met in the Capitol with Ukrainian President Volodymyr Zelenskyy.
 He sought to assure them that his military was winning the war, but stressed that additional assistance would be crucial.